-The Esplanade is an east-west collector road with a four-lane cross-section and a posted speed of 40 kilometres per hour, which will be reduced to 30 kilometers per hour.
-The Esplanade has dedicated bus only lanes, between Lower Sherbourne Street and Princess Street.
-Bi-directional cycle tracks have been added between Lower Sherbourne and Princess Street, and will be expanded along the rest of the Esplanade.
-The Esplanade will be converted to one-way westbound from Church Street to Scott Street, from Jarvis Street to Market Street and from Princess Street to Berkeley Street.
-The Esplanade will become one-way eastbound from George Street to Frederick Street.
+The Esplanade is an east-west collector road with a four-lane cross-section and a posted speed of 40 kilometres per hour.
+The Esplanade has dedicated bus only lanes, between Jarvis Street and Lower Sherbourne Street.

 Strathcona Avenue is an east-west collector road with a posted speed of 30 kilometres per hour and a single lane cross-section.
 In the OLS Study Area, it runs in the eastbound direction to the west of Pape Avenue and in the westbound direction east of Pape Avenue.
 Strathcona Avenue has a contra-flow bike lane on either side of Pape Avenue.